 With that consolation, I got up and started up the hill.
 Where the engines were already up to the nervous revving that precedes every Grand Prix start.

-If there was one start I would not want to miss for anything, it was this.
+If there was one start I would not want to miss, it was this.
 On a track that was not really a track, but a madman’s disillusion screaming up and down the hill of Montjuich.
 The cars came screaming up the hill over a jump that lead straight into the slowest left hand hairpin on earth.
 From it, they rushed down to a right hand hairpin, to speed up towards yet another hairpin turning left.
 Followed another selection of slow left and right handers, till the cars finally got onto the Recta de las Fuentes.

 That is were the madness really starts.
 Sweeping left and right back up the hill, with ever increasing speed.
 Finally jumping back over the crest just behind the start-finish line, hoping to brake in time for the hairpin.